jobsonpvarghese/backend_test/README.md

     cd backend_test
     pip install -r requirements.txt
 #### 5.Applying the database migrations
-This migrations are done inorder to create database tables depending on the model used
+These migrations are done in order to create database tables depending on the model used

     python manage.py makemigrations
     python manage.py migrate
 #### 6.Creating a Superuser
-Inoreder to access the admin panel a superuser account is necessary
+In order to access the admin panel a superuser account is necessary

     python manage.py createsuperuser
 #### 7.Running The Server